xiaogouxo/PyIDM/readme.md

 also a windows executable / installer available: https://github.com/Aboghazala/Hanash/tree/master/windows_exe

-your feedback is most welcomed on https://github.com/Aboghazala/Hanash or email to mahmoud_elshahhat@yahoo.com
+your feedback is most welcomed by filling an issue on https://github.com/Aboghazala/Hanash

-Thanks,
+Cheers,

 Mahmoud Elshahat

 2019